-Jeremy Attie joined the New York Compensation Insurance Rating Board as President-Elect in late February of 2016, and assumed the position of President and CEO on July 1, 2016.
-Prior to joining the Rating Board, Mr. Attie served in the Office of the New York State Governor from 2012 to 2016, as Assistant Counsel to the Governor for Labor and Financial Services, and as Assistant Secretary for Civil Rights.
+Jeremy Attie joined the New York Compensation Insurance Rating Board as President-Elect in February of 2016, and assumed the position of President and CEO on July 1, 2016.
+Prior to joining the Rating Board, Mr. Attie served in the Office of the New York State Governor as Assistant Counsel to the Governor for Labor and Financial Services, and as Assistant Secretary for Civil Rights.
 Throughout his tenure in the Governor’s Office, Mr. Attie developed, negotiated and implemented civil rights, labor, and financial services reforms with a focus on New York State’s workers’ compensation system.
-Prior to joining the Governor’s Office in 2012, Mr. Attie practiced law at a firm in Manhattan, New York, where he represented clients on a wide variety of matters ranging from defamation to complex commercial disputes.
+Prior to joining the Governor’s Office, Mr. Attie practiced law at a firm in Manhattan, New York, where he represented clients on a wide variety of matters ranging from defamation to complex commercial disputes.
 Mr. Attie is a graduate of Cornell University (Class of 2002) and Brooklyn Law School (Class of 2005).

 The New York Compensation Insurance Rating Board (NYCIRB) is a non-profit, unincorporated association of insurance carriers, including the State Insurance Fund.

 In conjunction with the New York Workers' Compensation Law, the New York State Insurance Law provides for the Superintendent of Financial Services to designate a rate service organization to collect the loss, premium and payroll data from each carrier, summarize this information and develop an adequate rate structure.
 Since the enactment of the Workers' Compensation Law in 1914, the NYCIRB has been licensed as the official organization for this purpose.
 As the New York rate service organization with a single dedication and focus, NYCIRB has more than 100 years of experience in understanding the workers’ compensation insurance coverage and underwriting of the New York market.